sokoloveugene/data-mapper/README.md

 ## About

-Utility to copy properties from one `Object` to another based on schema, which defines which properties should be mapped and how.
+Utility to copy properties from one `Object` to another based on schema, which defines which properties should be mapped and how with runtime type check.

 ## Installation TBD